Chesapeake Dog Bite Lawyer

 - Take photos of your injuries as soon as possible, and continue to take photos during the healing process.
 Photos of your injuries can be very valuable evidence for your case.

-Contact an experienced Virginia dog bite lawyer to help you get the best possible settlement.
+- Contact an experienced Virginia and Chesapeake dog bite lawyer to help you get the best possible settlement.

 Depending on the situation, damages that dog bite victims may be eligible for include: